Secret Garden Cotopaxi: amazing things to do

 If you are serene and take your time, without worrying about what the others are doing, one step after the other, you get everywhere.

-I also have to say that during group hikes there should normally be two guides, one that leads and one that closes.
-That was not the case, but because, I understood later, that there is no chance to get lost.
-The path to the refuge is a huge easy road, just very steep, but there is not a chance you can get lost.
+I also have to say that during group hikes, there should normally be two guides, one who leads and one who closes.
+That was not the case, but I understood later that there was no chance of getting lost.
+The path to the refuge is a huge, easy, just steep road, but there is no chance you can get lost.

 Once I arrived at the refuge, I decided I would end my hike there.
 The other guys were too fast, and considering the path would become steeper, colder and windier, I didn’t want to run the risk to be left alone again.

-I felt a little defeated but hey, you got to listen to your body and your sixth sense.
+I felt a little defeated, but hey, you’ve got to listen to your body and your sixth sense.

-The rest of the group who ventured further to the glacier, up to 5100 mt, came back in a blink of an eye.
+The rest of the group who ventured further to the glacier, up to 5100 mt, came back in the blink of an eye.
 A joke, it seemed.

 BIKING DOWN THE COTOPAXI VOLCANO

-Once you walk down to the parking lot you have the option to bike back down.
-You will need to book your ride in advance because your tour company would need to load your bike, which you would have previously tested.
+Once you walk down to the parking lot, you can bike back down to the valley.
+You must book your ride in advance because your tour company will need to load your bike, which you will have previously tested.

 Or you can start at the end of the hill, where the road still gets bumpy but not steep, which means you will have to put the effort and pedal But that’s where the fun is, right?

-The ride ends almost at the entrance of the Cotopaxi National Park entrance where all the bikes get loaded on top of the Jeep and we all get back to their own hostel.
+The ride ends almost at the entrance of Cotopaxi National Park, where all the bikes are loaded onto the Jeep, and we all return to our hostels.

 CLIMBING COTOPAXI UP TO THE VERY TOP